-- · This manual uses the numbers and names below to refer to buttons and controllers. - • - The intributed account of the rest of balance before to balance and controlled.
-The following explains the meanings of the (F+) and \checkmark symbols that appear on the product console and with the key names below.
-(F+): Indicates a function that is enabled by holding down the R-13 (FURCTION) button when pressing a button.
+- · This manual uses the numbers and names below to refer to buttons and controllers. - The following explains the meanings of the (F+) and 🗻 symbols that appear on the product console and with the key names below. • - (F+): Indicates a function that is enabled by holding down the A-13 (FUNCTION) button when pressing a button.
 For example, SONG SEQUENCER, (F+) EDIT means that the EDIT function is enabled by depressing the R-13 (FUNCTION) button. - ᆂ : Indicates a function that is enabled by holding down the button for some time.
 For example, METRONOME, BEAT ᆇ means that the BEAT function is enabled by holding down the button for some time.